 “(Un)Cultivating the Disease of Maize: Pellagra, Policy, and Nutrition Practice in Lesotho, 1933-1963,” Journal of Southern African Studies 46.3 (2020): 509-526.

 “Sheep, Scab Mites, and Society The Process and Politics of Veterinary Knowledge in Lesotho, Southern Africa, c.
 1900-1933,” Environment & History 26.3 (2020): 383-412.

-“Origins and Pathways of Agricultural Demonstration in Lesotho, Southern Africa, c.
-1924-1960s,” Agricultural History, forthcoming.
+“Origins and Pathways of Agricultural Demonstration in Lesotho, Southern Africa, 1924-1960s,” Agricultural History 93.2 (2019): 233-263.

-Over the next year I will have the opportunity to conduct additional field research to begin a new project while developing my dissertation into a book manuscript.
-I will be a post-doctoral research fellow at an initiative called Innovative Methods and Metrics for Agriculture and Nutrition Actions.
+In 2017-18, I conducted field research to begin a new project while developing my dissertation into a book manuscript as a post-doctoral fellow at an initiative called Innovative Methods and Metrics for Agriculture and Nutrition Actions.
 IMMANA is based out of the Friedman School of Nutrition Science and Policy at Tufts University.
-As a fellow, I will be returning to Lesotho and South Africa for further research into the social and environmental history of pellagra, a nutritional disease that has emerged in populations where refined maize meal has been the staple food.
-As a historian, my job is to reconstruct the various parts of the historical period in the 1950s and 60s where this condition flourished: the political economy of food systems, climate variability, crop choices, and food preferences.
-By understanding how this constellation of factors fit together in the past, we gain a better sense of how to create agricultural and food policy in the present.
+As a fellow, I returned to Lesotho, South Africa , and the UK for further research into the social and environmental history of pellagra, a nutritional disease that has emerged in populations where refined maize meal has been the staple food.
+As an historian, I reconstructed the various parts of the historical period in the 1950s and 60s where this condition flourished: the political economy of food systems, climate variability, crop choices, and food preferences.
+Understanding how these factors fit together in the past, affords a better sense of how to create agriculture and nutrition policy in the present.